Dive profile: Types of dive profile

 Some types of dive profile have been named.
 An analysis of dive profiles logged by dive computers by the Divers Alert Network used categorization rules which were based on the fraction of the dive time spent in four depth zones: descent, bottom, multilevel, and decompression.
 The descent zone was defined as the part of the dive between the surface and first reaching 85% of the maximum depth.
 The bottom zone is the part of the dive deeper than 85% of maximum depth.
 The multilevel zone is ascent from 85% to 25% of maximum depth, and the decompression zone is less than 25% of maximum depth.
 A square dive profile was defined as having more than 40% of the total dive time in the bottom zone and not more than 30% in the multilevel and decompression zones.
 A multilevel was defined as having at least 40% of the total dive time in the multilevel zone.
 All other dives are considered to be intermediate.

+Recorded actual dive profile

+A dive computer will usually record the actual dive profile in real time, in a format that can be downloaded and viewed later.
+Depth (pressure) values are recorded at intervals which are usually 30 seconds or less, along with other measured data at that time.

+If the pressure is measured manually by pneumofathometer by the diving supervisor it will also be recorded manually when it changes.
+The detailed profile does not generally need to be logged as the maximum depth is used with tables unless a multilevel dive profile is required, in which case the time will be logged for each change of depth, and for the start and end of each decompression stop.